- Search The Registry

 In 1947, Senghor left the African Division of the French Section of the Workers International (SFIO), which had given enormous financial support to the social movement.
 With Mamadou Dia, he founded the Bloc démocratique sénégalais (1948).
 They won the legislative elections of 1951, and Guèye lost his seat.
 Re-elected deputy in 1951 as an independent overseas member, Senghor was appointed state secretary to the Council's president in Edgar Faure's government from 1 March 1955 to 1 February 1956.
-He became mayor of the city of Thiès, Senegal in November 1956 and then advisory minister in the Michel Debré's government from July 23 1959 to 19 May 1961.
-He was also a member of the commission responsible for drafting the Fifth Republic's constitution, general councillor for Senegal, member of the Grand Conseil de l'Afrique Occidentale Francaise and member for the parliamentary assembly of the European Council.
-Since federalism was not favored by the African countries, he decided to form, along with Modibo Keita, the Mali Federation with former French Sudan (present-day Mali).
+He became mayor of Thiès, Senegal, in November 1956 and then advisory minister in Michel Debré's government from July 23, 1959, to 19 May 1961.
+He was also a member of the commission responsible for drafting the Fifth Republic's constitution, a general councilor for Senegal, a member of the Grand Conseil de l'Afrique Occidentale Francaise, and a member of the parliamentary assembly of the European Council.
+Since the African countries did not favor federalism, he decided to form, along with Modibo Keita, the Mali Federation with former French Sudan (present-day Mali).
 Senghor was president of the Federal Assembly until its failure in 1960.
-Afterwards, Senghor became the first President of the Republic of Senegal, elected on September 5, 1960.
+Afterward, Senghor became the first President of the Republic of Senegal, elected on September 5, 1960.